Cyber Resilience

 CVE-2024-10318 is a medium-severity Session Fixation (CWE-384) vulnerability in F5 Nginx Ingress Controller.
 Its CVSS base score is 5.1 (Medium).

-Operationally, ranked in the top 21.9% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Steal Web Session Cookie (T1539); ranked at the 27th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References